VinlaRose/Portfolio/README.md

 I knew you would come here :)
-So here is a game that you usually like playing with me ;) [https://replit.com/@VinlaRose1/Mark-1-quiz?embed=1&output=1]
+So here is a game that you usually like playing with me ;) [https://replit.com/@VinlaRose1/Mark-1-quiz?embed=1&output=1] you may want to click on RUN to run the game. (i am a still a noob)